apernet/hysteria-website/docs/docs/advanced/Full-Server-Config.md

     1. The CA to use.
 Can be `letsencrypt` or `zerossl`.
     2. Disable HTTP challenge.
     3. Disable TLS-ALPN challenge.
     4. Alternate HTTP challenge port.
+(Note: If you want to use anything other than 80, you must set up port forward/HTTP reverse proxy from 80 to that port, otherwise ACME will not be able to issue the certificate.)
     5. Alternate TLS-ALPN challenge port.
+(Note: If you want to use anything other than 443, you must set up port forward/SNI proxy from 443 to that port, otherwise ACME will not be able to issue the certificate.)
     6. The directory to store the ACME account key and certificates.

 ## Obfuscation